DMTF/spdm-emu/doc/spdm_emu.md

          [--key_upd] is the key update operation in KEY_UPDATE.
 By default, ALL is used.
 RSP will trigger encapsulated KEY_UPDATE.
          [--slot_id] is to select the peer slot ID in GET_MEASUREMENT, CHALLENGE_AUTH, KEY_EXCHANGE and FINISH.
 By default, 0 is used.
                  0xFF can be used to indicate provisioned certificate chain.
 No GET_CERTIFICATE is needed.
          [--slot_count] is to select the local slot count.
 By default, 3 is used.
+And the slot store cert chain continuously in emu.
          [--save_state] is to save the current negotiated state to a write-only file.
                  The requester and responder will save state after GET_VERSION/GET_CAPABILLITIES/NEGOTIATE_ALGORITHMS.
                  (negotiated state == ver|cap|hash|meas_spec|meas_hash|asym|req_asym|dhe|aead|key_schedule|other_param)